RosdasHH/bamscan/README.md

 ## 🚀 Installation

-Download and install the APK from the Releases section, or join the closed beta on Google Play by sending me your Google account email so I can grant you access.
+Download and install the APK from the Releases section, or join the closed beta on Google Play by sending me your Google account email so I can grant you access. (we need 12 testers to publish it on the Play Store)

 ---